 - If your case involves injury to a dog, see When a Dog Is Injured or Killed

-Michigan holds the owner of a dog strictly liable for dog bites to a human being that were not provoked, provided that if the incident happened upon the dog owner's property the victim was not a trespasser or there to do something unlawful or criminal.
-Liability also can be based upon scienter, negligence, negligence per se and other grounds such as battery.
-(See Legal Rights of Dog Bite Victims in the USA.)
+The state of Michigan holds the owner of a dog strictly liable for dog bites to a human being that were not provoked, provided that if the incident happened upon the dog owner’s property the victim was not a trespasser or there to do something unlawful or criminal.
+Liability also can be based upon scienter, negligence, and other grounds such as battery.

 287.351 Person bitten by dog; liability of owner.